 - Add egg whites to a bowl and whisk until soft peaks form.
 Add sugar and continue whisking until firmer peaks form.

 - Whisk egg whites into chilled mixture until blended and refrigerate until chilled.

 - Whisk again before pouring into a cup or mug and serve with a sprinkle of nutmeg.
 Makes 6-8 servings.

 Watch how to create classic Christmas eggnog with this eggnog recipe by Chef John…

 You can easily make this perfect holiday drink without alcohol and it tastes just as yummy.
 Please share this homemade eggnog recipe by Chef John with your friends and family.

-Note: This recipes uses raw egg whites.
-While the chances of consuming an egg infected with salmonella is 0.005% or one egg out 20,000, if any egg has been in contact with salmonella, any bacteria would most likely be on the outside of the shell.
+Note: This recipe uses raw egg whites.
+While the chance of consuming an egg infected with salmonella is 0.005% or one egg out 20,000, if an egg has been in contact with salmonella, any bacteria would most likely be on the outside of the shell.
 To reduce this risk, I always recommend using only fresh, refrigerated, clean grade A or AA eggs, and avoiding contact between the yolks or whites and the shell.
-I would also recommend cleaning the eggs with equal parts of water and vinegar to naturally disinfect the shell if you have any concerns about consuming raw eggs.
+While eggs are washed before packaging, cleaning the eggs with equal parts of water and vinegar will naturally disinfect the shell if you have any concerns about consuming raw eggs.